 - Taking into account the intern's interests areas, interns co-facilitate a minimum of two therapy groups during the course of internship.

 - Supervision, both in quality and in quantity, is a definite strength of our program.
-In addition to the primary supervisor, interns receive supervision for the supervision they provide to practicum students, group work, outreach activities, optional rotations, and unscheduled supervision as the need arises.
+In addition to the primary supervisor, interns receive supervision for the supervision they provide to practicum students, group work, assessment, outreach activities, optional rotations, and unscheduled supervision as the need arises.

 Interns recieve 5 days of professional development leave time for the year and can accrue more through after hours outreach activities.
 Professional Development Leave can be used for working on dissertation, travel for dissertation defense, or job interviews.